 Your adventure begins with an overnight flight to Germany, arriving in Frankfurt on Day 2.
-Upon arrival, we have the remainder of the day to rest up after our journey.
+Upon arrival, you’ll have the rest of the day to rest up and relax after your journey.

 Willkommen!
-Embark ship in Mainz and begin your river cruise
+Embark ship and begin your river cruise

-If you purchased your airfare from Vantage, a Vantage representative will meet you at the Frankfurt airport and assist with your transfer to the pier in Mainz.
-This is where you will board your Deluxe river ship and officially begin your European river cruise.
+If you purchased your airfare from Vantage, a Vantage representative will meet you at the Frankfurt airport and assist with your transfer to the pier in Mainz, where you’ll board your deluxe river ship and officially begin your European cruise.
 You can also begin your journey earlier with an optional pre-trip extension.

 Sip Kölsch while exploring the historic cultural center of Cologne

-This morning, take a walking tour of this historic German cultural center.
-During the afternoon’s cruising, join your Cruise Director in the lounge for a lively German lesson — pick up a few key words and phrases, to use when interacting with locals.
+Today, take a walking tour of the historic German cultural center of Cologne, where you’ll see the iconic Cologne Cathedral, a UNESCO World Heritage Site.
 This evening, we'll enjoy a Welcome Reception and Dinner as well as some onboard entertainment.

-Culinary feature: Enjoy a tasting of Kölsch beer, a signature brew that is only made here in Cologne.
+Culinary Feature: Enjoy a tasting of Kölsch beer at a traditional German brewhouse, a signature flavor that is only made here in Cologne.

-Biking Opportunity: Enjoy this scenic path along the iconic Rhine River, with terrific views of the Cologne Cathedral and Hohenzollern Bridge, during this easy 5-mile route.
+Biking Opportunity: Enjoy a scenic path along the iconic Rhine River, with terrific views of the Cologne Cathedral and Hohenzollern Bridge, during this easy 5-mile route.
 Click here for details.

 Rhine Valley views; Rüdesheim personalized for you

-After some scenic sailing in the morning — during which we'll marvel at the scenery and hear about local lore — you'll arrive in Rüdesheim, where you'll have your choice of two tours.
+After some scenic sailing in the morning — during which we'll marvel at the scenery and hear about local lore — you'll arrive in Rudesheim, where you'll have your choice of three tours.
 The first is a cable car ride to the historic Niederwald Monument, which overlooks the Rhine Valley and commemorates the unification of Germany in the late 19th century.
-Or, embark on a mini-train ride to Siegfried's Musikkabinett, an amusing museum dedicated to self-playing music and its instruments.
+You can also embark on a mini-train ride to Siegfried's Musikkabinett, an amusing museum dedicated to self-playing music and its instruments.
+Wine Feature: Your third choice of tours is a newly added wine tasting walking tour, where you’ll sample three different regional vintages — and have a nifty souvenir glass to take home!
 Afterwards, you'll return to the ship for dinner, which will be followed by onboard entertainment.